Royal consorts have been victims of incorrect references made by the press.

 Wales divorced but Diana was allowed to continue using her title,

-vacant.
+of the British Royal Family.
+She died in 1997.
 In 2006, the Prince of Wales married Camilla Parker-Bowles.

-Technically, she should have every inch of right to assume the title
+Technically, she should have assumed the title

 confusion and in respect to Diana, who still enjoyed the love and